SQL Wildcards

 WHERE country LIKE 'U[KA]%';

-Here, the SQL command selects customers whose country name starts with U and is followed by either K or A. Any number of characters are allowed afterwards.
+Here, the SQL command selects customers whose country name starts with U and is followed by either K or A and any number of characters afterward.

 Expression String Matched?